LeonidChetverikov/azurebootcamp1104/BestPracticeandLessonsLearn/Readme.md

-# Best Practices and Lessons Learned for Azure Automation
+# Best Practices for Azure Automation

 Below are two examples of Azure automation that include best practices.
 These examples highlight not only how to automate common tasks—such as starting/stopping virtual machines and managing updates—but also an attitude to security, maintainability, and error handling.